Studio • Casual use

-IF YOU KNOW YOUR WAY AROUND A POTTERY STUDIO or YOU'VE TAKEN A POTTERY CLASS, fallen in love with the medium and want to continue refining your skills, come and use our creative pottery space.
+IF YOU KNOW YOUR WAY AROUND THE STUDIO or HAVE A FRIEND OR A FAMILY MEMBER HERE, come and use our creative space.
 You can continue to practice at your own pace.

 Please note: these studio sessions are not led by a teacher and are completely self-directed.
 Intermediate skills and knowledge required.

-We offer casual access to the studio’s facilities for professional and amateur potters, ceramicists and sculptors working in clay.
+We offer casual access to the studio’s facilities for professional and amateur artists, ceramicists and sculptors working in clay.

 Up to 4 hrs use of the communal studio for the time booked.
 Optional extended time available upon booking.